matatonic/openedai-images-flux/README.md

 #### "that cleft chin woman", "everyone is too beautiful"

-* no fix, but lora support is coming.
+* that's how the model works, try a lora

 #### There are no protections for simultaneous users or requests